Sip Song Chau Tai: Democratic Republic of Vietnam

 In order to avoid ethnic tensions, the DRV designated its northwestern provinces of Lai Châu, Sơn La and Nghĩa Lộ as the "Tai-Meo [i.e. Hmong] Autonomous Region" (Vietnamese: Khu Tự trị Thái-Mèo), modeled on the national autonomies of communist China.
 It was renamed the "Northwest Autonomous Region" (Khu Tự trị Tây Bắc) in 1961, in order to not highlight just two of the many ethnic groups in this zone.
 The autonomy was rescinded after the Vietnamese reunification of 1975.

 Following Đèo Văn Long's death in 1975, his title and position among the exile community of the "Pays Taï" passed to his daughter Deo Nang Toï, who has lived in Paris until her death in 2008.

+Political organization

+Sip Song Chau Tai had a class-based society made up of the chao (lord) and pai (commoner).
+It was organized loosely with twelve or sixteen principalities called chau muang, which established their relationships with each other through intermarriage and warfare.
+Other ethnic groups living in the area were known as Sa, outsiders, and not included into the Tai principality system.
+Each chau muang was made up of four to five muang (districts), including a chiang (core district) and three to four muang nok (peripheral districts).

+The original twelve chau muang were as follows, although the names differ slightly from one account to another and can be preceded by chau/chou instead of muang: